 The badges that you want to share with your partner network must be set in the Admin tools → Shared by us section.
 For each badge you can define the partners who will be able to receive it as a link or copy.

 If some partner shares a badge with you, you have to accept the badge to be able to issue it.
 This takes place in Creator tools → Shared badges.
 In the pending list are the badges that are waiting for your acceptance.
 In the accepted list are the badges that have been accepted and can be issued by you.
 In the decline list are the badges that you don’t want to issue.

 The badges chosen by your creator users in the Shared badges section will appear in the Issuer tools → Issue badge section.
 Notice that if a badge is shared as a link, it can be only issued but not edited.
 If it is shared as a copy, it can be modified by creator users in the Badge Library section like one of your own badges.

-A badge shared as a link can be set to expire after some time or it can be unshared by its owner.
-In this case the badge will disappear from Shared badges and Issue badge sections, but this will not affect the badges already issued to earners.
+A badge shared as a link can be set to expire after some time, or it can be unshared by its owner.
+In this case, the badge will disappear from the Shared badges and Issue badge sections, but this will not affect the badges already issued to earners.